noneuclideanmotion/Rebecca/README.md

 # Rebecca
-GPT2 Chatbot!
+GPT2 Discord Chatbot with a running memory!
 There's a birth hatching inside her brain!